Thursday, August 11, 2011

 This is what they didn't want you to see...the decaying hulk of JCPenney sitting idle since 2001.
 Ten years of decay really shows...I guess the heat and humidity do their work even if the ceiling is maintained.
 Photo by digitalsky taken February 19, 2011

 Today, Pennrose Mall is in an awkward position.
 Nearly every major route has by-passed the downtown area, including the mall.
 While it retains its status as the main area of retail in the city, any new construction would quite possibly lure Belk and Rose's away, leaving the mall lifeless.
 Interestingly enough, the mall seemed to be doing decently up until the past 10 years and was likely fully leased up until JCPenney departed.
-Not counting the anchors, the mall today contains a mere 14 shops with only 7 of those occupied.
-Of those stores, Shoe Show, One Stop Wireless and Hibbett Sports remain the only other reason to go there with the rest mom 'n' pop stores.
+Not counting the anchors, in 2011 the mall had about 7 of its 15 shops occupied.
+Of those stores, Shoe Show, One Stop Wireless and Hibbett Sports remained the only other reason to go there with the rest mom 'n' pop stores.
 The mall would be very easy to de-mall into a strip mall because of this, though hopefully it never comes to that.
+If it was done, it would be as simple as demolishing the mall up to the back anchors giving Roses and Belk direct access to an extended parking lot.

 On the north end of the mall is this creepy labelscar for JCPenney left behind on the outside.
 They must have run out of blue paint before they reached this end of the mall.
 Photo by digitalsky taken February 19, 2011.